Star Wars trading card: History

 In 1977, a photograph appeared on a Topps Star Wars trading card in which C-3PO appeared to have a prominent phallus.
 In 2007, the official Star Wars website hypothesized that this was caused by a part of the suit that had fallen into place just as the photograph was taken.
 However, in 2019 Daniels clarified that the costume had become compromised during C-3PO's oil bath in the film; the warm liquid had caused the costume to separate, leading to "an over-exposure of plastic in that region".
 Topps editor Gary Gerani, who wrote and photo-selected all the Star Wars card sets and pencil-designed the distinctive, often-reused 1977 front design, says he has been asked about this particular card more than any other.

 In 2015, Topps created the Star Wars Card Trader app for iPhone, iPad and Android.
 This app allows users to open packs, collect digital cards, and trade them with other users right in the app.

+In 2019 Topps began to commission original art for the app.
+It has produced original art card sets by Derek Laufman, Darrin Pepe, Kevin-John, Robert Jimenez, Uzuri Art and others.

 Harry N. Abrams published three books collecting the art of Star Wars trading cards and stickers; the first volume, featuring the original movie's cards, was published in 2015, followed by the Empire Strikes Back and Return of the Jedi volumes in 2016.